hipe/tmx/arc/doc/issues/024-NAME_ME.md

-we simplify the clusterization by seeing this as a list of clusters where each cluster is a list of elements where each element is either an association or an empty "hole" left behind by there being no association for that section:
+we simplify the clusterization by seeing this as a list of clusters where each cluster is a list of elements where each element is either an association or an empty :[#here.M.2] "hole" (not to be confused with a [#here.L.3] hole) left behind by there being no association for that
+section:

     [ 2 3 ] [ - 1 - - 0 ] [ 4 5 ]